Liwa al-Muhajireen wal-Ansar: Islamic State of Iraq and the Levant

 In late November 2013, in an online statement, Abu Omar al-Shishani swore a bay'at—oath of allegiance—to Abu Bakr al-Baghdadi, the leader of the Islamic State of Iraq and the Levant (ISIL).
 The statement claimed that those members of the group who had sworn a prior bay'at to Dokka Umarov, leader of the Caucasus Emirate, were awaiting approval from Umarov before also joining ISIL.
 The group suffered a split, with hundreds of members siding with Abu Omar and joining ISIL.
-Those fighters who remained in JMA appointed another Chechen, Salahuddin al-Shishani, as their new commander in December 2013.
+Those fighters who remained in JMA appointed another Chechen, Salahuddin Shishani, as their new commander in December 2013.
 The group has since fought alongside groups that ISIL has clashed with, and some of its leaders have publicly opposed ISIL.
 Following the 2015 leadership dispute, many JMA militants reportedly defected to ISIL.

 In 2016 the group's Islamic Repentance Brigade based in Aleppo defected to ISIL.